Dominic Lee

-Dominic Lee Tsz-king (李梓敬; 22 January 1984) is a Hong Kong politician.
+Dominic Lee Tsz-king (李梓敬; born 22 January 1984) is a Hong Kong politician.
 He is a member of the New People's Party and a Legislative Council Member representing the New Territories North East.
 He is a former member of the Sham Shui Po District Council for Yau Yat Tsuen from 2015 to 2019 and the former chairman of the Liberal Party Youth Committee.

-Biography
+Early life and career

-Lee was born in Hong Kong in 1984 to an upper-middle-class family.
+Dominic Lee Tsz-king was born in Hong Kong on 22 January 1984 to an upper-middle-class family.
 He studied at Diocesan Boys' School and the Li Po Chun United World College of Hong Kong before going abroad and graduated from Rice University in 2006 with a degree in economics.
-He worked as an assistant in his campus polling station for Democratic Party presidential candidate John Kerry in 2004 and later worked as an intern for Democrat Al Green in the US House of Representatives.
+He worked as an assistant in his campus polling station for Democratic Party US presidential candidate John Kerry in 2004 and later worked as an intern for Democrat Al Green in the US House of Representatives.

+Political career

+Liberal Party

-He joined the pro-business conservative Liberal Party in 2009 after he returned to Hong Kong.
-During the 2004 Hong Kong legislative election, he helped Liberal Party chairman James Tien win a seat representing New Territories East.
+Lee joined the pro-business conservative Liberal Party in 2009 after he returned to Hong Kong.
+During the 2004 Hong Kong legislative election, he helped Liberal Party chairman James Tien to win a seat representing New Territories East.
 Lee became the first chairman of the party's youth committee when it was established in 2011.